THE 18TH ANNUAL BALLETFEST ATLANTA

 THIS COMING YEAR:

--After you register the amount of dances you'd like to perform, your FESTIVAL TECH FORM for each piece is due by February 1st, 2020.
+-After you register the amount of dances you'd like to perform, the FESTIVAL TECH FORM for each piece is due by January 15th, 2021.

 -Master class tickets go on sale January 1st, 2021 and will be $25/class

 --Adult tickets: $25